 What are the signs & symptoms of pneumonia (respiratory infection)?

 The following signs and symptoms can indicate your child has pneumonia.

 - Shortness of breath

 These symptoms might be mild, moderate, or severe.
 Treatment can relieve pneumonia symptoms and prevent serious complications – especially in babies and young children.

-Pediatric pneumonia can result from bacteria, fungi, or viruses.
+Pediatric pneumonia can result from bacteria, fungi, or viruses like respiratory syncytial virus.
 Your child might first develop a cold or flu prior to getting pneumonia.
-Young children and those with weak immune systems have a higher risk of developing pediatric pneumonia.
+Young children and those with weak immune systems have a higher risk of developing pneumonia.

 At the first sign of pneumonia symptoms, see the specialists at Newport Children’s Medical Group to have your child evaluated.

-To diagnose pediatric pneumonia, your pediatrician asks questions about your child’s symptoms and completes a physical exam.
+To diagnose pneumonia (pneumonia diagnosis), your pediatrician asks questions about your child’s symptoms and completes a physical exam.
 They listen to your child’s breathing and might use blood tests, chest X-rays, or pulse oximetry to measure oxygen levels in their blood.

 How is pediatric pneumonia treated?

 To treat pneumonia, Newport Children’s Medical Group specialists often prescribe antibiotics.
 Make sure your child drinks plenty of fluids, gets a lot of rest, and takes all medications as prescribed.
 Be aware of signs of dehydration, such as dark-colored urine and less frequent urination.